 Whether you're running a small or large operation, it's vital to have an instance to secure your financial and operational health while simultaneously providing for your workers.

 What Other Types of Insurance Do Landscapers Need?

 Commercial Auto Insurance

-In addition to general liability insurance, many landscaping businesses invest in commercial auto insurance.
+In addition to general liability insurance, many landscaping businesses invest in commercial auto insurance in Arkansas.
 Generally speaking, companies pay an average premium of approximately $150 each month, totaling $1,810 per year.

 This covers medical bills resulting from accidents and third-party property damage along with vandalism, vehicle theft, and weather damage.

 Businesses that have vehicles that are company-owned, such as lawn care pickups and tree trimming trucks, are required by law to have commercial auto insurance.
-In the event that any employees drive rented, leased, or personal vehicles, a business may instead be required to get non-owned and hired auto insurance.
+If any employees drive rented, leased, or personal vehicles, a business may instead be required to get non-owned and hired auto insurance.